antrea-io/antrea/docs/feature-gates.md

     ipam.antrea.io/ippools: 'pool1'
 ```

+#### Data path change for this feature

+When `AntreaIPAM` is enabled, `antrea-agent` will connect the Node's network interface
+to the OVS bridge at startup, and it will detach the interface from the OVS bridge and
+restore its configurations at exit.
+Node may lose network connection when `antrea-agent`
+or OVS daemons are stopped unexpectedly, which can be recovered by rebooting the Node.
+`AntreaIPAM` Pods' traffic will not be routed by local Node's network stack.

+All traffic to a local Pod will be sent to the Pod's OVS port directly, after the
+destination MAC is rewritten to the Pod's MAC address.
+This includes `AntreaIPAM` Pods
+and regular `Subnet per Node` IPAM Pods, even they are not in the same subnets.
+Inter-Node traffic will be sent to the Node network from the source Node, and forwarded
+to the destination Node by the Node network.

 #### Requirements for this Feature

-This feature is currently supported on Linux Nodes only.
-Annotation of single IP pool
+In Antrea 1.4, this feature is supported on Linux Nodes, with IPv4, `system` OVS datapath
+type, and `noEncap`, `noSNAT` traffic mode.

+The IPs in the `IPPools` must be in the same "underlay" subnet as the Node IP, because
+inter-Node traffic of AntreaIPAM Pods is forwarded by the Node network.
+Only a single IP
-is supported.
-In future, annotation of up to two pools of different IP versions will be
+pool can be included in the Namespace annotation.
+In the future, annotation of up to two
-supported.
+pools for IPv4 and IPv6 respectively will be supported.